 Diabetes can be challenging to manage at any age.
 Add childhood to the mix, and it’s even more complicated.
 Now — what if your child plays sports?
+Helping your child navigate diabetes in sports can be overwhelming.

 Physical activity of any sort is beneficial for people of all ages, including those with diabetes.
 And sports provide a number of benefits for kids, helping them learn and develop important skills.